vinyldns/rfcs/text/0000-ptr-correspondence.md

     1. If the record does not exist in the backend, then proceed with creating the PTR record normally
     2. If the record exists in the backend but not in VinylDNS, first load the record set into VinylDNS with the record data set to what is in the DNS backend (effectively syncing the record set), then issue an Update record set change normally.
 This would result in 2 separate changes, one to load the record set and a second to update it

 **Note: The exception condition is new and should be discussed.
-The motivation for making this change is because we are doing changes behind the scenes on behalf of the user to maintain correspondance.
+The motivation for making this change is because we are doing changes behind the scenes on behalf of the user to maintain correspondence.
 The alternative would be to reject the change as we do not have the record set (which follows what we do today), but my concern is that most users would simply "uncheck" the checkbox to move forward.
 Doing that would be counter to this entire feature!
-I believe it is incumbent upon VinylDNS to ensure correspondance as much as possible.**
+I believe it is incumbent upon VinylDNS to ensure correspondence as much as possible.**

 #### Exception Case: The user does not have access to the PTR record